st4sd/overview/src/pages/restart.md

 ## When restarts occur

-FlowIR defines a number of [exit-reasons](#exit-reasons).
+ST4SD defines a number of [exit-reasons](#exit-reasons).
 Whether a restart occurs depends on
 - The exit-reason
 - The components configuration
 - The result of executing developer custom hooks

-By default components are restarted when a component task exits with the following exit-reasons:
+By default, components are restarted when a component task exits with the following exit-reasons:
 - `ResourceExhausted`
   - *Max restart attempts:* None i.e. try forever
 - `SubmissionFailed`